-In an emergency involving a student he/she should contact the appropriate Resident Life Coordinator (RLC) or Resident Advisor (RA) to alert him/her of the situation.
-If the RLC or RA feels the police, fire department, or ambulance service should be contacted, the agency will be contacted immediately by the staff member.
-Campus Safety also will be notified by the staff member.
+In an emergency involving a student, he/she should contact your Resident Advisor (RA), or the Campus Director (CD) to alert him/her of the situation.
+If the CD or RA feels the police, fire department or ambulance service should be contacted, the agency will be contacted immediately by the staff member.
+Campus Safety also will be notified by university personnel.

-Students who find themselves in a "life threatening" situation, or observe such an incident, should immediately call the appropriate agency (911), followed by calling the Resident Life Coordinator or RA, who should be responsible for contacting Campus Safety.
+Students who find themselves in a "life-threatening" situation, or observe such an incident, should immediately call the appropriate agency (911), followed by calling the Campus Director or RA, who should be responsible for contacting Campus Safety.

-A report of any accident or emergency that occurs at any time is to be given to the respective Senior RA.
-If the Senior RA is unavailable, a report is to be made to the respective Resident Life Coordinator, or the Director of Student Affairs.
+A report of any accident or emergency that occurs at any time is to be sent to the respective RA.
+If your RA is unavailable, a report is to be given to another RA, the Campus Director, or the Director of Student Affairs.